WaveBeans/wave-blog/using-jupyter/readme.md

 *Note: Do not forget to register the WaveBeans repository.*

-Also the list of the imports is extended with HTTP and Execution imports, so add the following:
+Also the list of the imports is extended with HTTP and Execution imports, so add the following onto the list:

 ```kotlin
 import io.wavebeans.http.*